Testnet is now LIVE at testnet.spacetimedb.com! NOTE: This is a testnet, and all data will be wiped periodically.

 This attribute is applied to Rust structs in order to create corresponding tables in SpacetimeDB.
 Fields of the Rust struct correspond to columns of the database table.

-The fields of the struct have to be types that spacetimedb knows how to encode into the database.
+The fields of the struct have to be types that SpacetimeDB knows how to encode into the database.
 This is captured in Rust by the SpacetimeType trait.

 This is automatically defined for built in numeric types: